mjziebarth/DOOMERCAT/qgis-plugin/help.md

 data point to balance both sources of distortion.
 The height above the reference ellipsoid will be read from the *z* coordinate of vector layer points.
+Note that this check box does not check a prior whether valid
+*z* coordinates can be read from the layer;
+failure to do so will show an error message once the optimization starts.

-The **orient North** row allows to specify one point on the map which is rotated so that up is North.
+The **orient north** row allows to specify one point on the map which is rotated so that up is north.
 The point can be the center of the data set, the center of the optimized projection (which may lie outside the data set), or a manually chosen point.